nyno-kb/python-101/_episodes/07-conditionals.md

 {: .output}

 *   What is the problem with the script above?
-*   The problem is that a grade can never be higher than 'C', since any `points` above 70 will be "caught" by the if-condition.
-Thus, the elif-conditions will never be tested.
+*   The problem is that a grade can never be higher than 'C', since any `points` above 70 will be "caught" by the `if` condition.
+Thus, the `elif` conditions will never be tested.
 *   A better way to write the above script, would be:

 ~~~